ryangalamb/pytest-funparam/README.rst

 The ``test_addition`` test case was split into 3 tests, one for each ``verify_sum`` call.

-Because ``verifun`` is parametrizing the test calls, it even works with commands like ``pytest --last-failed``::
+Because ``funparam`` is parametrizing the test calls, it even works with commands like ``pytest --last-failed``::

     $ pytest --last-failed